ebidel/declarative-web-components/README.md

 </custom-element-definition>
 ```

+What this does:

 - Element does not use Shadow DOM
 - Element does not register itself.
-The page should called `customElements.define` ('basic-element-styles').
+The page should called `customElements.define('basic-element-styles')`.
 - Element defines styles for its light dom.

+**Example** - `<custom-element-definition>` that uses shadow dom and registers itself

 ```html
 <custom-element-definition name="my-element">